unitedstates/glossary/README.md

 Definitions are stored in text files, one per file.

-The name of the entry is at the top, followed by a sentence definition.
+The name of the entry is at the top, followed by a short, single sentence definition.
 It should be possible to form a small, light glossary by using the first sentence of every entry.

 A longer definition can follow, with paragraphs separated by two line breaks.

-Definitions can use links, but the text should hold up even if the links are stripped out.
+The longer definition can use links, but the text should hold up even if the links are stripped out.
 It should be possible to form a rich glossary using the full text of every entry, whether or not HTML is an option in the user's environment.

 ### Examples